kickinbahk/Survey-Template/README.md

 Add the questions to `PQSQuestionList` by following the example questions that are already setup

-*Note*: _There's currently a bug that requires there to be 2 headers at the top of all surveys or else the first question is not responsive_
+*Note*: __There's currently a bug that requires there to be 2 headers at the top of all surveys or else the first question is not responsive__

 ## To-Do
 • Fix bug that requires two headers to start every survey
 • Fix sizing changes on True False Question layouts in PQSQuestion (estimated height)
 • Fix Clipping on second question for PQSQuestionTypeTrueFalseConditional2
+• Fix appendAndItalicizedText in `PQSQuestion`
 • Solve multiple dependencies on questions
 • Improve HAI branding (colors and layout)
 • Allow interaction with PQSMultipleChoiceQuestion table view